cerner/terra-core/packages/terra-list/docs/guides/SectionWithinSection.md

     );
   }
 ```
-For we common collapsible sections we set "isCollapsible" for all sections.
+For the common collapsible sections we set "isCollapsible" for all sections.
 ```jsx
   createSection(sectionData) {
     return (